ifrojdo/ifrojdo.github.io/cmdline_course.md

 ### **Week 1:** Introduction to Command Line
-The first week of this course focused on setting up and gettin gused to the Unix environment.
+The first week of this course focused on setting up and getting used to the Unix environment.

 ### **Week 2:** Navigating Unix systems

 ### **Week 3:** Basic Corpus Processing

 ### **Week 4:** Advanced Corpus Processing

 ### **Week 5:** Scripting and Configuration Files

 ### **Week 6:** Installing and Running Programs

 ### **Week 7:** Version Control using Github